grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 All of this came together to form something that, to Cassandra's ears, sounded like an almost spiritual music --- a drone music from the culture of some remote land, with variations that held one's attention as at the same time they carried you off to some higher plane; but then always came floating down to return to the same place it began.
 The grinding roll of it all seemed like some animistic entity's effort to raise the consciousness of someone lucky enough to be listening to a height where one could see forever.
 Out through thousands and thousands of miles of empty ocean, to pick out some particular particle or source and understand what exactly its intentions were: the mind of a sperm whale 3000 meters down in the blackness, closing its jaws around the expelling sweet juices of an enormous cephalopod, or the byzantine economics that led to the churning roll of a machine bit boring into the ocean floor, or the tortured path of beach sand siphoned from its existence in the warm sun and deposited in the freezing darkness of the drowned depths.

-[//]: # (Cassandra knows of drone music because the cultural flow through the depot included people from all over the world --- even if she didn't exactly _experience_ the culture/music.)
+[//]: # (Cassandra knows of drone music because the cultural flow through the depot included people from all over the world --- even if she did not exactly _experience_ the culture/music.)

 Cassandra let her mind sink into this strange music flowing through her headset, passing from one ear through the middle of her head to the other ear, at the same time letting her mind wander around in the sea surrounding them.
 This went on for more than an hour before she was jolted back to the sonar compartment by the distraction of Captain Percy and Chips having a loud and heated argument behind her.
 That was unfortunate because just at that moment she believed she could hear a new sound out in the darkness.
 It was something faint and far off.
 Something incongruous and inappropriate.